corda/corda/docs/source/testnet-explorer.rst

    Copy the downloads from ``/home/<USER>/`` to ``/opt/corda/cordapps/``.

    This is required to run some flows to check your connections, and to issue/transfer cash to counterparties.
+Copy it to the Corda installation location:

    .. code:: bash

        sudo cp /home/<USER>/corda-finance-*.jar /opt/corda/cordapps/

-4. Create a symbolic link to the shared database driver folder
+#.
+Create a symbolic link to the shared database driver folder

    .. code:: bash

        sudo ln -s /opt/corda/drivers /opt/corda/plugins

-5. Execute the database migration.
+#.
+Execute the database migration.
 This is required so that the node database has the right schema for finance transactions defined in the installed CorDapp.

    .. code:: bash

        cd /opt/corda
        sudo java -jar /home/<USER>/corda-tools-database-manager-3.0.jar --base-directory /opt/corda --execute-migration

-6. Add the following line to the bottom of your ``node.conf``:
+#.
+Run the following to create a config file for the finance CorDapp:

    .. code:: bash

-       custom : { issuableCurrencies : [ USD ] }
+       echo "issuableCurrencies : [ USD ]" > /opt/corda/cordapps/config/corda-finance-<VERSION>-corda.conf

-   .. note:: Make sure that the config file is in the correct format, e.g., by ensuring that there's a comma at the end of the line prior to the added config.

-7. Restart the Corda node:
+#.
+Restart the Corda node:

    .. code:: bash